 Tropes found in ZZ Ward's work:

-- Analogy Backfire: The smoldering, otherwise-excellent ''Blue Eyes Blind" includes the lines "Forget the truth until tomorrow/You'll be my Hughes, I'll be your Harlow."
+- Analogy Backfire: The smoldering "Blue Eyes Blind" includes the lines "Forget the truth until tomorrow/You'll be my Hughes, I'll be your Harlow."
 Harlow and Hughes refer to Jean Harlow and Howard Hughes; the latter "discovered" the former.
 If your boyfriend reminds you of Howard Hughes, might be a good idea to get away.

 - Hip-Hop: "Cryin' Wolf" and "Criminal" both feature verses from guest rappers, while songs like "Lil' Darling" have definite hip hop influences.

-- Surprisingly Gentle Song: "Last Love Song," which is a big departure from the up-beat, sassy tracks for which she's known.
+- Surprisingly Gentle Song: "Last Love Song" is a big departure from the up-beat, sassy tracks for which she's known.

-- Your Cheating Heart: "365 Days" and "Cryin' Wolf" are both directed at cheating boyfriends.
+- Your Cheating Heart: "365 Days" is directed at a cheating boyfriend and the wounded woman destroys his stuff.